 We use lean white meat, and even though it includes breading, the dish is oven-baked, not deep-fried.
 This means it isn’t bogged down by excess oils that sit heavy in your stomach. - Quick and easy to prepare.

 Chicken breasts are relatively inexpensive, and all of the seasonings can be found year-round in almost any store.
 One of our specialties is making delicious entrees easy and accessible.
-You and your family are going to love this yummy and easy 30-minute meal! - You can bake it in the oven or the air fryer.
+You and your family are going to love this yummy and easy 30-minute meal!
+This is also the perfect addition to your spring recipes! - You can bake it in the oven or the air fryer.

 Versatility is the name of the game with this lemon pepper chicken recipe!

-If you enjoy quick and easy chicken dinners, be sure to check out our super simple recipe for recipe chicken pot pie with bisquick!
+If you enjoy quick and easy chicken dinners, be sure to check out our super simple recipe for chicken pot pie with Bisquick!
 There’s no pie crust to mess with because this classic is topped with biscuit dough!

 Ingredient Notes and Substitutions

-- Italian Seasoned Panko – You can also toss unseasoned bread crumbs with Italian seasoning to get the same result.
+- Italian seasoned panko breadcrumbs: You can also toss unseasoned bread crumbs with Italian seasoning to get the same result.
 (If you’re looking for an oven-baked chicken recipe without breading, learn how to cook chicken tenderloins in the oven.)

 Recipe Variations